AngleProtocol/angle-docs/governance/veANGLE/boost.md

 ## 🔎 TL;DR

-* Liquidity providers staking on Angle can boost their ANGLE rewards by holding veANGLE.
+- Liquidity providers **staking on Angle** can boost their ANGLE rewards by holding veANGLE.
-* This boost can represent up to to x2.5 the base rewards an address without any veANGLE could get.
+- This boost can represent up to to x2.5 the base rewards an address without any veANGLE could get.
-* To compute the boost, the total veANGLE supply of an address is applied to all the contracts this address is staking on.
+- To compute the boost, the total veANGLE supply of an address is applied to all the contracts this address is staking on.

+{% hint style="warning" %}
+Boost on rewards only apply to internal staking contracts on Angle (type 0 gauges, more in the [gauge](gauges.md) page)
+{% endhint %}

 ## 🚜 Farming Boost